-In light of COVID - 19 and the restrictions and limited opportunity for face-to-face support we are delighted to invite you to another online Tinnitus Support Meeting.
-The meeting will take place on Thursday 28th May between 6:00 pm and 7:30 pm.
+In light of COVID - 19 and the restrictions and limited opportunity for face-to-face support we are delighted to invite you to one of our online Tinnitus Support Meetings.

 Being among people with Tinnitus, listening to their experiences and how they have managed to cope, is a great help.
 Alan Hopkirk, an expert in tinnitus has witnessed this first hand whilst hosting previous various support group meetings, including the BTA Glasgow and West of Scotland Tinnitus Support Group.
 It is incredible to see the difference it makes to people, especially those who have recently been diagnosed.

 Tinnitus is defined as the experience of sounds with no external source, most commonly ringing or buzzing, but sometimes experienced as a whooshing, clicking or even music.
 Many people aren’t troubled by the sounds they hear.
 However, for around 10%, the condition has a significant impact on their quality of life which is often linked to stress, anxiety or sometimes depression.